nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 #### Soft normalization or Zero-mean, unit-variance

-You can also standardize your feature using a standard-score by determining the mean of the distribution within the range of possible values and the standard deviation.
+You can standardize your feature using a standard-score by determining the mean of the distribution within the range of possible values and the standard deviation.
 This is typically the most popular method used in other machine learning techniques such as Logistic-Regression where margins for decision-boundaries has to be calculated.
 The equation for Zero-mean, unit variance is as follows:

 ![soft-normalization]({{ site.url }}/assets/images/1-tcnp8PBqZLvXPPirjpR3VA.png)